 - Manufacturer Accountability: Lemon Laws hold manufacturers accountable for producing reliable vehicles and encourage them to address defects promptly.

-- Improved Quality Control: To avoid lemon law claims and the associated costs, manufacturers have improved quality control and customer service.
+- Improved Quality Control: To avoid Lemon Law claims and the associated costs, manufacturers have enhanced their quality control and customer service.

-- Legal Assistance: Lemon Laws have created a demand for Lemon Law attorneys who specialize in these cases, ensuring that consumers have access to expert legal counsel.
+- Legal Assistance: Lemon Laws have created a demand for attorneys specializing in these cases, ensuring that consumers have access to expert legal counsel.

 Common Misconceptions About Lemon Laws